cvisionai/tator/doc/setup_tator/cluster.rst

   postgresPassword
     Field that allows you to set your postgres db password (or if you are accessing an existing one, provide the password here)

-  nfsServer
+  redisHost
+    Redis hostname.
+If the Redis subchart is enabled (the default), this should be "tator-redis-master".

+  elasticsearchHost
+    Elasticsearch hostname.
+If the Elasticsearch subchart is enabled (the default), this should be "elasticsearch-master".

+  pv.nfsServer
     The IP address of the host serving the NFS shares.

-  loadBalancerIp
-    The external IP address of the load balancer.
-This is where NGINX will receive requests.
-For single node deployments this can be the same as the IP address of the node on the LAN (e.g. 192.168.1.100).
-It is ideal if this is a static IP address.
-This ip address should be within the inclusive range of :term:`metallb.ipRangeStart` and :term:`metallb.ipRangeStop`.

-  domain
-    The domain name that was set up earlier in this tutorial. (e.g. mysite.duckdns.org)
+  pv.path
+     Indicates the path to your NFS share.

+  pv.nfsMountOptions
+     Mount options for the NFS share.

+  pvc.size
+     Indicates the size of the persistent volume corresponding to the NFS share.
+Thsi can be modified according to available space on your NFS share.

+  hpa.nginxMinReplicas
+  hpa.gunicornMinReplicas
+  hpa.daphneMinReplicas
+  hpa.tusdMinReplicas
+      Indicates the minimum number of pods to scale for a given service

+  hpa.nginxMinReplicas
+  hpa.gunicornMinReplicas
+  hpa.daphneMinReplicas
+  hpa.tusdMinReplicas
+      Indicates the maximum number of pods to scale for a given service

+  hpa.nginxCpuPercent
+  hpa.gunicornCpuPercent
+  hpa.daphneCpuPercent
+  hpa.tusdCpuPercent
+      Indicates the percentage to monitor to scale a new pod for a given service

   metallb.enabled
-    A boolean indicating whether metallb should be installed.
+    A boolean indicating whether metallb subchart should be installed.
 This should be true for bare metal but false for cloud providers as in these cases a load balancer implementation is provided.

   metallb.ipRangeStart
   metallb.ipRangeStop
     Indicates the range of assignable IP addresses for metallb.
 Make sure these do not conflict with assignable IP addresses of any DHCP servers on your network.
 Verify the selected :term:`loadBalancerIp` falls into this range

+  metallb.loadBalancerIp
+    The external IP address of the load balancer.
+This is where NGINX will receive requests.
+For single node deployments this can be the same as the IP address of the node on the LAN (e.g. 192.168.1.100).
+It is ideal if this is a static IP address.
+This ip address should be within the inclusive range of :term:`metallb.ipRangeStart` and :term:`metallb.ipRangeStop`.

   redis.enabled
      A boolean indicating whether redis should be enabled.
 On cloud providers you may wish to use a managed cache service,